 You can buy or add credit to your MetroCard at any station, either by using a machine or at a ticket booth.
 You can pay by cash or credit card.
-When paying at a machine you will be asked to fill in your ZIP code, simply fill in “10001”.
+When paying at a machine you will be asked to fill in your ZIP code, simply fill in “99999”.
 For every new MetroCard, you will be charged a $1 fee, after that you can recharge it as often as possible without additional costs.
 You can purchase a maximum of two MetroCards per credit card.
 If you need more, I recommend you order them through my site before you leave.

 Unlike in London, you can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4).
-All you need to do it swipe the card, then hand the card back to the next person.
+All you need to do is swipe the card, then hand the card back to the next person.
 This is legal!
 It gives you a lot more freedom as well.
 Want to buy MetroCards before you go?
 Buy your New York MetroCard here

 As in other international cities, New York has a subway etiquette.
 These are a few of the things that you need to bear in mind: